Paddle Boarding Rules & Info

 Each session starts on the hour and we recommend your group arrives at least 15 minutes before.
 Please come to the clubhouse reception when your whole group has arrived on site with your BookWhen confirmation ready, staff will check you in and point you in the right direction.
 If you arrive late for your session, unfortunately, you will have less time on the paddleboards, its your responsibility to get to us on time.
 Please allow plenty of time to travel safely.

-Please note all sessions will be called to come back in after 50 minutes of the session so the next session can start promptly on the hour.
+Please note, you must come back to shore after 50 minutes of the session so the next session can start promptly on the hour.

 No coaching is provided, however if you’d like tuition check out Just Paddle UK under ‘also on site’ via our website.